2018 North Korea–United States Singapore Summit: Summit meeting

 The summit was broadcast in real-time internationally.

-One-on-one meeting
+One-to-one meeting

-United States President Donald Trump arrived at Capella Hotel first before North Korean leader Kim Jong-un arrived seventeen minutes later.
+United States President Donald Trump arrived at Capella Hotel first before North Korean leader Kim Jong Un arrived seventeen minutes later.
 They started the summit at 9:05 am local time with a 12-second handshake and then participated in a one-on-one meeting, with interpreters only.
 Trump and Kim emerged from the one-on-one talks and walked down the corridor to the Cassia where the expanded bilateral meeting took place.
 Trump described the one-on-one meeting as "very very good" when asked by a reporter.
 When Trump was asked if he had notes of the one-on-one meeting to refer back and verify, Trump replied, "I don't have to verify because I have one of the great memories of all time".

 Expanded bilateral meeting and working lunch

 Both countries' delegations proceeded to participate in an expanded bilateral meeting and a working lunch.

 Both delegations dined together on Korean, Southeast Asian and Western dishes with ice cream, tropézienne, and dark chocolate ganache tartlet for dessert.
 After the lunch, Trump and Kim took a short walk together and viewed the interior of the presidential state car.